 Now turn to empirical research on corporate bankruptcy.
 It has focused on measuring the costs of bankruptcy and the size and frequency of deviations from the APR.
-Studies of the costs of bankruptcy include only the legal and administrative costs of the bankrup tcy process, i.e., the costs of bankruptcy-induced disruptions are excluded.
-Most studies have found that bankruptcy costs as a fraction of the value of firms' assets are higher in liquidation than in reorganization, but this may reflect the fact that larger firms tend to reorganize rather than liquidate.
+Studies of the costs of bankruptcy include only the legal and administrative costs of the bankruptcy process; that is, the costs of bankruptcy-induced disruptions are excluded.
+Most studies have found that bankruptcy costs as a fraction of the value of firms' assets are higher in liquidation than in reorganization, but this may reflect the fact that bankruptcy costs are subject to economies of scale and larger firms tend to reorganize rather than liquidate in bankruptcy.
 Unsecured creditors generally receive nothing in liquidation, but are repaid one-third to one-half of their claims in reorganization.
 This higher return in reorganization could be due to selection bias, if firms that reorganize are in relatively better financial condition.
 Other studies provide evidence that Chapter 11 filings are associated with an increase managers' and directors' turnover, suggesting that the process is very disruptive.
 In addition, many firms that reorganize in Chapter 11 end up requiring additional financial restructuring within a short period.
 This is consistent with the theoretical prediction that too many financially distressed firms reorganize.
-Deviations from the APR have been found to occur in around three-quarters of all reorganization plans of large corporations in bankruptcy.
-See Bris et al (2004) for a recent study and references.
+Deviations from the APR have been found to occur in around three-quarters of all reorganization plans of large corporations in bankruptcy (see Bris, Welch and Zhu, 2006, for a recent study and references).